Travel guide

 What makes a good eSIM for travel?

 Not all eSIMs are created equal.
-The difference between a good experience and a connectivity nightmare abroad depends on several technical and commercial factors that are worth understanding before buying.
+The difference between a good experience and a connectivity nightmare abroad depends on several technical and commercial factors worth understanding before buying.

 Real network coverage

-The first criterion is simple: it must work at your destination.
-But beyond "yes/no", it matters which local operators are used as the support network.
+The first criterion is simple: it works at your destination.
+But beyond "yes/no," it matters which local operators are used as the support network.
 An eSIM that roams on the smallest operator in the country will give you worse speed and coverage than one that connects to the main operator.
-Always check which local network the eSIM uses for roaming in your specific destination.
+Always check which local network the eSIM roams on in your specific destination.

 Speed and network type (4G vs 5G)

-Most travel eSIMs work on 4G LTE, which is more than enough for browsing, maps, video calls, and standard resolution streaming.
-If your destination has 5G coverage and the eSIM supports it, even better — but it's not an essential requirement for most trips.
-What you should avoid are plans that limit you to 3G or that aggressively throttle after a few MB.
+Most travel eSIMs operate on 4G LTE, which is more than enough for browsing, maps, video calls, and standard-resolution streaming.
+If your destination has 5G coverage and the eSIM supports it, even better – but it's not a strict requirement for most trips.
+What you should avoid are plans that limit to 3G or that aggressively throttle after a few MB.

 Price per GB and transparency

-Always compare the real cost per gigabyte, not just the total price.
+Always compare the actual cost per gigabyte, not just the total price.
 A 5 GB plan for €15 (€3/GB) might be better than a 1 GB plan for €8 (€8/GB) if you know you'll use data.
-Also, be careful with plans that advertise "unlimited" but limit speed after a certain threshold — that's no longer unlimited, it's a plan with FUP (Fair Use Policy).
+Also, be wary of "unlimited" plans that limit speed after a certain threshold – that's no longer unlimited, it's a plan with FUP (Fair Use Policy).

 Some plans count days from activation, others from the first connection at the destination.
-This difference matters if you install the eSIM several days before departure.
-Likewise, check if unused data expires or if you can recharge the same plan without buying a new one.
+This difference matters if you install the eSIM several days before you leave.
+Likewise, check if unused data expires or if you can top up the same plan without buying a new one.

 Device compatibility

 Your smartphone must be eSIM compatible and unlocked by the carrier.
-Newer iPhone models (XS and later), Samsung Galaxy (S20+), Google Pixel, and many others already support eSIM.
+The latest iPhone models (XS onwards), Samsung Galaxy (S20+), Google Pixel, and many others already support eSIM.
 If in doubt, check your device specifications before purchasing.

 Activation process and support